CodeDesign2763/ImitPlanner/README.md

 ![GPL V3 Logo](./Descr/GPLv3_Logo.png)

-**ImitPlanner** is an open-source cross-platform library that is intended for planning working time when performing a large number of tasks of approximately the same complexity (E. g., when preparing for exams on your own).
+**ImitPlanner** is an open-source cross-platform library under GPLv3 license that is intended for planning working time when performing a large number of tasks of approximately the same complexity (E. g., when preparing for exams on your own).
 It works on the principle of simulation.

 ## Dataflow diagram